This guide about EOS Blockchain covers everything from how the project was initiated to how the technology works.

 [caption id="attachment_2030" align="alignnone" width="730"] Source: Steemit[/caption]

 The reason Ethereum fails to process a myriad of transactions is the way it handles data- each block stores only limited information.
-For instance, think of an empty shipping container that has the capacity of two thousand boxes.
+For instance, think of an empty shipping container that has a capacity of two thousand boxes.
 And, because of the container's size, it won't be able to fit more boxes.

 In Ethereum, not only each block carries 15 transactions, it takes a lot of time for it to reach its destination.

 The technology that bolsters this data process is known as Proof-of-work (PoW).
-They are known to be sluggish, costly and unsuitable for the environment.
+They are known to be sluggish, costly, and unsuitable for the environment.